EESI/NPFS/README.md

 The `beta` variable specified in the above code is used to bias the hypothesis test.
 For the results presented in the original NPFS manuscipt `beta=0`.

 # Citing NPFS
-* Gregory Ditzler, Robi Polikar, Gail Rosen, "A Bootstrap Based Neyman–Pearson Test for Identifying Variable Importance,"  2014, under revision.
+* Gregory Ditzler, Robi Polikar, Gail Rosen, "A Bootstrap Based Neyman–Pearson Test for Identifying Variable Importance,"  2014, In press.

 # Word Cloud